ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ##### API

 -   `prefix` - a string which will be appended before each value (e.g. `'$'`).
 Defaults to `''`.
 -   `suffix` - a string which will be appended after each value (e.g. `'%'` or `' V'`).
 Defaults to `''`.
-Spacing will be at the discretion of clients, but Nimble will recommend including a space before the unit except for non-letter units like `%`, `°`, and `°C`.
+Spacing will be at the discretion of clients, but Nimble will recommend including a space before the unit except for symbol units like `%`, `"`, `°`, and `°C`.
 This [matches the Chicago Manual of Style](https://www.chicagomanualofstyle.org/book/ed17/part2/ch09/psec016.html) (requires VPN) which is NI's documentation style guide.
+-   `alignment` - a string value matching `"left"`, `"right"`, or `null` (the default, meaning `"automatic"`) which controls whether values and column headers are left or right aligned within the column.
+If set to `null` Nimble will choose left or right based on the value of `format`.
+Clients should select `right` if it is known that the decimal separators of all values in the column will align in the given the `format`.
--   `format` - a string which can take one of the following values
+-   `format` - a string which controls how the number is formatted for display.
+It can take one of the following values:
-    -   `null` - use the default formatter, which will format similarly to [`Number.toString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString#description).
+    -   `null` - use a default formatter, which will format similarly to [`Number.toString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString#description).
 This displays integers with no trailing zeros, limits to about 16 significant digits, and switches to exponential notation for very large and small numbers.
-It will be implemented using `Intl.NumberFormat` to achieve more consistent i18n (`toString` always uses a `.` separator and displays the English word for "Infinity").
+Instead of using `toString()` it will be implemented using `Intl.NumberFormat` to achieve more consistent i18n (`toString` always uses a `.` separator and displays the English word for "Infinity").
+Will be displayed left-aligned by default (since numbers will display an inconsistent number of fractional digits).
+    -   `'integer'` - format all values as integers, rounding to nearest if the value isn't an integer and never displaying exponential notation.
+Will be displayed right-aligned by default.
+    -   `'decimal'` - format all values as decimal values (e.g. 123.45), always displaying `decimal-digits` digits after the separator and never displaying exponential notation.
+Will be displayed right-aligned by default.
-    -   `'intl'` - use [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) configured with values specified in other attributes.
+    -   `'custom'` - use [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) configured with values specified in other attributes.
+Will be displayed left-aligned by default (since Nimble can't know if the provided configuration will produce consistent decimal separators).
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would similarly be prefixed with the name of the format mode.
+    -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
+For all modes besides `custom` Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887) (e.g. `useGrouping: false` to achieve `1000` rather than `1,000` and `signDisplay: auto` to achieve `1` rather than `+1`).
--   `locales` - a string containing a comma-separated list of locales to pass to the `locales` parameter of the `NumberFormat` constructor.
+-   `locales` - a string containing a comma-separated list of locales to pass to the `locales` parameter of the `Intl.NumberFormat` constructor which is used by all format modes.
+-   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
+Defaults to 2.
--   `intl-*` - when format is `intl`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `NumberFormat` constructor.
-For example, `options.maximumFractionDigits` will be set to the value of `intl-maximum-fraction-digits`.
+-   `custom-*` - when format is `custom`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `NumberFormat` constructor.
+For example, `options.maximumFractionDigits` will be set to the value of `custom-maximum-fraction-digits`.
 These fields are all string, boolean, or number and their property equivalents will be strictly typed.

 This column will display the `placeholder` when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"`, `"NaN"` and `"-0"`.